jp1995/rl_playerinfo/README.md

 [Go to wiki](https://github.com/jp1995/rl_playerinfo/wiki)

-The wiki contains some extra information, for example how to enable the database push functionality.
+The wiki contains some extra information, for example how to enable the database integration.

 If you want to run this on Linux, [this part](https://github.com/jp1995/rl_playerinfo/wiki/Linux-info) is a mandatory read!